Xinhao-Deng/Website-Fingerprinting-Library/README.md

 </p>

-WFlib is an open-source library for website fingerprinting researchers, especially for DL-based website fingerprinting attacks.
+WFlib is a Pytorch-based open-source library for website fingerprinting attacks, intended for research purposes only.

 We provide a neat code base to evaluate 11 advanced DL-based WF attacks on multiple datasets.
 This library is partially derived from our ACM CCS 2024 paper.
 If you find this repo useful, please cite our paper.